 In order for athletes to perform at their best, both on and off the playing field, we believe promoting a healthy life style to our athletes is critical to their success.
-The Healthy Athletes program is dedicated to providing health services and education to Special Olympics athletes and changing the way health systems interact wth people with intellectual disabilities.
-Our Summer Games was the perfect venue to introduce and educate our athletes on healthy living.
-The Healthy Athlete screenings were offered on Friday, May 31, 2019 from 11:00 am - 4:00 pm at the Boys and Girls Club of Truckee Meadows, Pennington Campus.
+The Healthy Athletes program is dedicated to providing health services and education to Special Olympics athletes, and changing the way health systems interact with people with intellectual disabilities.
+All screenings are free to the athletes and occur at specific competitions.

-Special Olympics Health, made possible by the Golisano Foundation in collaboration with the U.S. Centers for Disease Control and Prevention.
+Special Olympics Health is made possible by the Golisano Foundation in collaboration with the U.S. Centers for Disease Control and Prevention.